postsharp/Metalama.Documentation/content/conceptual/deployment/distributing.md

 # Distributing projects that use aspects

-When your project uses aspects, you need to consider whether the projects that _reference_ your projects will also need to use aspects just because of this reference.
+When your project uses aspects, you need to consider whether the projects that _reference_ your project will also need to use aspects just because of this reference.

 ## Flowing the use of aspects